-The 3 percent cap/limit is extremely detrimental to a profession that is already facing a teacher shortage and to a state university system that has been underfunded for years.
-It is very short-sighted for Governor Rauner and members of the General Assembly to enact this measure at a time when the legislature is both trying to solve a teacher shortage and trying to find a way to save higher education in this state.
+The 3 percent limit is extremely detrimental to a profession that is already facing a teacher shortage crisis and to a state university system that has been underfunded for years.
+The Illinois State Board of Education reported that as of October 1, 2018, there were 2,894 full-time teaching positions unfilled in Illinois.
 This law acts as a deterrent for college students to join the ranks of educators in Illinois and will certainly negatively impact educator retention.
-Ask your state senator to cosponsor SB 3622 and your state representative to cosponsor HB 5937.
+Ask your state senator to cosponsor SB 1952 and your state representative to cosponsor HB 350.